pascalfleury/homeassistant-meteoswiss/README.md

 ### How to migrate away from websylv's integration

-1. First remove any successfully-setup Meteo Swiss integrations.
+1. First remove any successfully-setup "Meteo Swiss" (note the space) integrations.
 2. Remove the integration itself from HACS.
 3. Remove the YAML config you might have been using before.
 3. Add this repository as a custom integration repo in HACS, then install it to your Home Assistant.
 See above for installation instructions.